Skip to main content

 Tanya Plotnikova / Shutterstock

-Cats are typically fastidious creatures who can’t stand being dirty, so a trip to the vet is in order if your fur baby is suddenly peeing outside their litter box.
-While your cat may be turning their nose up at their litter box for numerous reasons, underlying health conditions are the most concerning.
-Your kitty could be suffering from one of the following health issues:
+Cats are typically fastidious creatures that can’t stand being dirty, so a trip to the vet is in order if your fur baby is suddenly peeing outside their litter box.
+While your pet may be turning their nose up at their litter box for numerous reasons, underlying health conditions are the most concerning.
+Kitty could be suffering from one of the following health issues:

 • A urinary tract infection